 I was gonna try to bring in some Bhagavad-Gita but dayo is the master

-― pathos of the unwarranted encore (underrated aerosmith bootlegs I have owned), Sunday, 2 October 2011 00:51 (1 year ago) Permalink
+― pathos of the unwarranted encore (underrated aerosmith bootlegs I have owned), Sunday, 2 October 2011 00:51 (five years ago) Permalink

 that is actually the best compliment anybody has ever paid me